-Shai Fuxman, EdD, is an experienced researcher in the fields of education and public health with expertise in youth development, program evaluation, and cross-cultural relations.
+Shai Fuxman, EdD, is an experienced researcher in the fields of education and public health with expertise in opioid and other substance abuse prevention and intervention, youth development, program evaluation, and cross-cultural relations.
 He is especially interested in the promotion of positive development among youth from marginalized communities.
 His research and evaluation portfolio includes work with Native American and Latino communities in the United States, as well as international work related to increasing access to education in areas of conflict.

 Fuxman is knowledgeable in both quantitative and qualitative research methods, including developing and overseeing data collection procedures, analyzing large data sets, and presenting data findings.
 He is fluent in Spanish, Hebrew, and English and serves on EDC’s Institutional Review Board.
 He holds an MEd and EdD in human development and psychology from Harvard University.